Ethics Guidelines

 Being connected to the sangha is a wondrous part of the practice which is appreciated and cherished.
 Any action that does not cultivate good dharma relationships harms these connections.

 Good relationships are built on right intent.
 The intentions of any action should be considered before acted upon.
-Connections within the Zen community can be intimate, caring and loving which is a source of joy, acceptance and nourishing.
-If not guarded through right intention, they can be a source of rejection, mistrust and destruction which violates the spirit of the precepts and the sangha community.
+Connections within the Zen community can be intimate, caring, and loving which is a source of joy, acceptance, and nourishing.
+If not guarded through right intention, they can be a source of rejection, mistrust, and destruction which violates the spirit of the precepts and the sangha community.

 Honest and compassionate communication is also vital in good relationships.
 We always encourage open communication with everyone at all times with the intent to be helpful and understanding of others.
 This, we feel, is the best way to resolve any issues and stay connected.